What are Lynx?

 The National Lynx Discussion found that lynx could play a role in reducing negative deer impacts, but only by complementing – not replacing – human management.

-To help us understand how lynx might affect wildlife in Scotland, we can look at their impacts elsewhere.
+To help us understand how lynx might affect wildlife in Scotland, we can look at their impact elsewhere.

 In Scandinavia, lynx have reduced fox numbers, allowing a rise in capercaillie, mountain hare and black grouse populations, with similar effects possible in Scotland.